 The Maine Hut Trail is the primary trail corridor that links the huts.
-An 8 to 10-foot wide trail, it’s kept groomed and tracked for Nordic skiing, and is also a great choice for hiking, biking, and snowshoeing.
+An 8 to 10-foot wide trail, it’s kept groomed for Nordic skiing, and is also a great choice for hiking, biking, and snowshoeing.

 In most places, this trail is similar to classic Maine camp roads.
 In other places, like along the Dead River, it softens into a mown grassy trail.
 This trail is always marked with white reflective diamonds that display the Maine Huts & Trails logo.
 At any given point along this trail, if you’re standing next to a reflective diamond, you should be able to see the next diamond marker along the trail.

-Sometimes called “side trails” and “loop trails,” these trails are generally tighter than the Main Hut Trail and are perfect for hiking, technical mountain biking, and snowshoeing.
+Sometimes called “side trails” and “loop trails,” these trails are generally tighter than the Maine Hut Trail and are perfect for hiking, technical mountain biking, and snowshoeing.
 Since they’re not groomed in the winter, be prepared to ‘break trail’ if you’re the first one out after a big snowfall.

 These trails range from rocky and root-covered to sandy and grassy.
 They’re marked with a blue reflective diamond with the Maine Huts & Trails logo.

 |Birch Trail||Fisherman's Trail||Larry's Trail||Shore Trail|